mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 | Total Revenue            | $87,170.21     | $77,281.21      | <font color="red">-$9,889.00 (-11%)</font>       |
 | **Profit**               | **-$5,407.96** | **-$59,117.41** | **<font color="red">-$53,709.45 (-inf%)</font>** |

 Revenue is down slightly from November, but that's a seasonal trend that happens every year.
-Our normal range seems to be $75-90k/month, so we're at the low end of our normal but not worryingly so.
+Our normal range seems to be $75-90k/month, so we're at the low end of our normal, but not worryingly so.

-Profit looks scary because I'm still doing bookkeeping on a cash basis even though we're spending a lot more on manufacturing up front due to shifting to a third-party contract manufacturer.
+Profit looks scary because I'm still doing bookkeeping on a cash basis, even though we're spending a lot more on manufacturing up front due to shifting to a third-party contract manufacturer.
 In the fourth quarter, TinyPilot spent $150k on materials and manufacturing, the most we've ever spent in a quarter.
 On a cost of goods sold (COGS) basis, TinyPilot's profit for December was actually $9k (as in, positive $9k).

 Still, I've been neglecting marketing as I focus on managing our transition to external manufacturing and fulfillment vendors.
-TinyPilot has fortunately grown without much investment in marketing the past few months, but I can't bank on that forever, so one of my goals in January is to explore some new marketing channels.
+TinyPilot has fortunately grown without much investment in marketing over the past few months, but I can't bank on that forever, so one of my goals in January is to explore some new marketing channels.

 ## Can I delegate hard product decisions?

 When I think about where my time is going these days, I see a large portion of it going to what I'd call "hard product decisions."
 This is the time I spend thinking about which features TinyPilot needs, how much to invest in them, and how to reprioritize resources when we run into surprises.

-I've tried to delegate hard product decisons to the TinyPilot team, but I haven't made much progress.
+I've tried to delegate hard product decisions to the TinyPilot team, but I haven't made much progress.

 It would be great if I could create a chart showing how much a feature costs vs. how much it will satisfy users, and then tell the team to stay above the line.